 Amplify also supports hosting capability, providing users with opinionated and customizable CI/CD pipeline configuration.

 In this post, we started with some serverless services in AWS.
-As we move workload to serverless, the development workflow demands new tools to smooth out the development experience.
+For server-side application, we can use API Gateway to invoke Lambda function.
+For client-side, we can use step function to invoke Lambda function.
 We then discussed some tools to speed up application development in serverless pattern.

 AWS categorizes both Amplify and AppSync under Front-end Mobile.
 Amplify does not represent any computing resources in AWS cloud.
 It is a library and CLI tools to enhance developer experience.
 AppSync on the other hand is a cloud computing resource acting as GraphQL API for mobile or web application.